 The Impact of IoT on the Corporate IT Service Desk

-These enterprise IoT “infrastructures” need supporting, and the existing corporate IT service desk is the most likely home for that support capability.
+These enterprise IoT “infrastructures” need supporting, and the existing corporate IT service desk/help desk is the most likely home for that support capability.
 Some might argue that support should lie with the business function that supplies the IoT-enabled service – for instance, that the facilities team should support a connected intelligent heating system.
 However, many of the issues that enterprises have already encountered with IoT devices relate to such business functions simply not understanding the risks and management needs, of what is ultimately technology.

 It will probably be an ongoing topic of debate for many companies, as the different lines of business “empires” want to keep or gain control of things, but for now, let’s assume that the corporate IT service desk has responsibility for IoT devices and the dependent services.
 There are a number of things that will affect them, such as: